 Major domains of the earth are a basic concept in Geography.
 The earth’s surface is a complex zone in which the three major components of the environment meet, overlap and interact.
+Solid (Lithosphere), gaseous (Atmosphere), liquid (Hydrosphere) and biosphere parts of the earth are not isolated, but they overlap with each other.

 The Four Domains of the Earth